patchydev/theo/README.md

 You play as white and Theo plays as black, there is no option to choose color at the moment.
 Moves are made in the format `e2 e4`, where `e2` is the "from" square and `e4` is the "to" square.

+Theo does not currently support being used with a GUI as UCI has not been implemented yet.
+This may be added in the future but is not a priority.

 ## Installation

 Clone the repo and compile with Cargo.